181st Infantry Regiment (United States): Twenty-first century

+Company A, 1st Battalion, 181st Infantry Regiment, deployed to Bosnia and Herzegovina as part of the NATO-led Stabilization Force (SFOR) rotation 10.
+This mission, occurring in September 2001, this mission was part of a larger ongoing peacekeeping effort aimed at implementing the Dayton Peace Accords.
 In September 2003, the 1-181st Infantry Regiment deployed to Cuba as part of Joint Task Force Guantanamo.
 The unit was stationed at Camp America located in the United States Naval Station, Guantanamo Bay, Cuba.
 The battalion's mission was to conduct security and presence patrols in and around Camp Delta, the maximum security detention facility housing over 700 high value detainees seized since the United States invasion of Afghanistan began.

 In September 2005, 1-181st Infantry mobilized as the lead element of Joint Task Force Yankee for rescue and security operations in New Orleans following Hurricane Katrina.

 On 1 December 2005, the 1st Battalion, 104th Infantry was deactivated and the remaining units were consolidated with the 1st Battalion, 181st Infantry Regiment.
 Prior to the deactivation of the 104th, they were mobilized in support of Operation Noble Eagle II at various locations throughout the Northeast, including Joint Base McGuire-Dix-Lakehurst, Fort Monmouth, Tobyhanna Army Depot, and Westover Air Reserve Base.

 In 2007, elements of the 1-181 Infantry were mobilized for one year duty at the various locations in Iraq.
 Companies served as a rear area operations center, as well as providing security for facilities and personal protection for designated individuals.

 The 1-181st Infantry mobilized on 31 July 2010 for a year service at various sites throughout Afghanistan, providing security to Provincial Reconstruction Teams and bases throughout Kabul, in support of Operation Enduring Freedom – Afghanistan.
 The battalion received credit for the Afghanistan Consolidation III (2010–11) and Transition I (2011) campaigns.
 The battalion was awarded the Army Meritorious Unit Commendation for distinctly meritorious performance in counterinsurgency, support, and combat operations in Afghanistan from October 2010 to July 2011.

 The battalion was mobilized in March 2017 for a year of service as the U.S. Battalion (USBATT) in the Multinational Force and Observers (MFO) on the Sinai Peninsula in Egypt.
 The MFO is an international peacekeeping force overseeing the terms of the Egypt–Israel peace treaty.